Healthy Eating on a Budget

 10. Skip the “superfoods”

 Superfoods are awesome and I do make room for them in my budget but they’re not required for healthy eating.
 Instead focus on everyday, affordable superfoods in all colours of the rainbow.
 Think red peppers, kale, spinach, broccoli, sweet potatoes and other nutrient-dense plant foods along with immunity-boosting and disease-fighting foods like onion, garlic and ginger.
-If you do want to include superfoods in your food budget, shopping online at Thrive Market is the way to go.

 11. Make your own drinks.